“I don't know”

 Cue the crickets.

-Hello awkward and really kinda frustrating.
-I mean, I AM the mom, so couldn't I at least get a short rundown on how their days went when I wasn't with them?
+Hello awkward and frustrating.
+I mean, I AM the mom, so couldn't I get at least a short rundown on how their days went?

 My husband didn't have any better luck either.
 So we just kind of sat around the dinner table, wracking our brains until someone came up with something interesting to talk about.
 I shared how the dog barked at the guys working on the yard next door, my husband recalled a story about work, and the kids made annoying noises and interrupted us every few minutes.